Phyllonastes myrmecoides

-Noblella myrmecoides is a species of frog in the family Strabomantidae.
+Phyllonastes myrmecoides, commonly called the Loreto leaf frog, is a species of frog in the family Craugastoridae.
 It is found in the upper Amazon Basin of southeastern Colombia (Amazonas Department), eastern Ecuador (Orellana Province), eastern Peru (Loreto, San Martín, Huánuco, Cusco, and Madre de Dios Regions), Bolivia (Departments of Cochabamba and La Paz), and western Brazil (Amazonas).
-Common name Loreto leaf frog has been coined for this species.

 Etymology

 The specific name myrmecoides is derived from Greek myrmex and -oides, meaning "ant-like", and refers to the small size of the species.

 Description

-Noblella myrmecoides is a small species: adult males measure 10–12 mm and females 12–15 mm in snout–vent length (SVL).
+Phyllonastes myrmecoides is a small species: adult males measure 10–12 mm and females 12–15 mm in snout–vent length (SVL).
 The head is nearly as wide as the body and wider than it is long, and the snout is short.
 The tympanum is distinct.
 The fingers and toes are unwebbed; the fingers bear no discs whereas the tips of the toes bear dilated pads and discs.
 Dorsal skin is slightly granular.
 The coloration is variable, between light grayish brown to reddish brown.
 The venter is dark gray or dark brown.

 A female measuring 12 mm SVL contained six mature eggs 1.65–2 mm in diameter.
 It is presumed that the development is direct, i.e., the eggs hatch directly into froglets, bypassing free-living larval stage.